 - driving licence

-If you can't upload copies when you're filling in the form you can send them to us within 28 days by either:
+If you can't upload copies of the documents when you fill in the form you need to send these to us within 28 days either by:

 - posting them to Waste Management, Smithies Lane Depot, Barnsley, S71 1NL